Medical Alert Service Dog For Harley

 Hi!
 My name is Harley, and I'm your (somewhat) typical 19yr old girl.

 ..Aside from the fact that I have been struggling with severe and chronic migraines for a long while now.
-These migraines have impacted my life so severely that I could lose my job due to the days I have taken off to almost be rushed to the Emergency Room due to my emergency medication failing.
+These migraines have impacted my life so severely that I could lose my job due to the days I have taken off to endure all the pain in a quiet room, or to almost be rushed to the Emergency Room when my emergency medication fails.

 These god awful things are ruining my life- I hardly go anywhere without my medication at the ready.
 I always have my keys within quick reach when I'm out, just incase I feel the slightest twinge of pain, indicating that a migraine could be coming, and to immediatelly retreat home.
 I can't go outside for long periods of time, go to the gym, or sometimes even the movies.

 The worser part is, that, unlike most migraine sufferers, I don't get warning signs of incoming episodes.
 I don't get auras or a sudden numbness in my body.
 Mine are all sudden and random.
 Which is quite troublesome...

 I get severe vertigo, light, sound, and touch sensitivity, nausea, vomiting, dizziness upon standing, and on bad occasions, complete memory loss as to where I am, what I was doing, etc.